 the World Heritage app

 Free for a limited time!

 Available for iPad, Android and Kindle Fire tablets.

 With the app, not only can you read exclusive articles written by experts on the ground, but see videos of the world’s most spectacular sites taken by NHK and TBS.

 This year, for its 42nd session, the World Heritage Committee is hosted by Bahrain in its capital city of Manama.
-Bahrain has long dedicated its support to the World Heritage Convention, and already chaired the Committee for its 35th session in 2011, at ...
+Bahrain has long dedicated its support to the World Heritage ...

 World Heritage and illicit trade

 The illicit trafficking of cultural objects depletes cultures of their identity and contributes to lucrative unlawful trade, which helps to finance terrorism and organized crime.
-It is a problem that has been growing surreptitiously across the globe.
-As ...
+It is ...